GavinGuan95/Stock-Price-Prediction-CNNLSTM/README.md

 # stock-price-prediction-with-CNN-LSTM
 This repository contains the source code for the paper "Stock Price Prediction with CNN-LSTM Network". <br />
 It performs next day stock price prediction using Dilated CNN, or LSTM, or the combination of both.
 It also performs simulated training based on the next day stock price prediction.
-It is fond that a combination of Dilated CNN and LSTM give the most accurate prediciton.
-We have also compared the Neural Network's performance with classical machine learning methods such as SVM, Random Forest and Linear Regression.
+It is found that a combination of Dilated CNN and LSTM give the most accurate prediciton.
+We have also compared the Neural Network's performance with classical machine learning methods such as KNN, Random Forest and Linear Regression.

 # Training and Testing
 Training